arturs-ansons/BankAccount/README.md

 Program has also variety of validations, success and warning messages.

-Currency rates are updating in period set by adminstrator.
+Currency rates are updating from API in period set by adminstrator.

 The client has the capability to assess the profitability of their BTC investments through a visual indicator.
 In the event of a profitable outcome, the BTC balance is presented in a green hue, whereas an unprofitable status is denoted by a red coloration.
 Additionally, the client is provided with a percentage representation illustrating the increment in the value of their investment in the BTC.